 Guided by a knowledgeable art historian and native Florentine, you'll see works of art from a new point of view.
-Discover how the Renaissance Florentine artistic culture was closely connected with the gastronomic culture, the taste for conviviality and good food.
+Discover how the artistic culture in Renaissance Florence was closely connected with the gastronomic culture, the taste for conviviality and good food.

 Your guide - who is also a true connoisseur of wine and food - will then invite you to a lunch prepared by himself in his own home, a Florentine palace.